Sjord/Sjord.github.io/_posts/2023-08-15-tweakable-block-ciphers.md

 ## Introduction

 Block ciphers encrypt data one chunk at a time.
 Besides the plaintext, a secret key is used as input.
-The key changes the encryption, so you would have to know the key to decrypt it again.
+A different key results in a different encryption, so you would have to know the key to decrypt it again.
 However, it turns out that there are other situations in which it is useful to change the encryption, even when using the same key.
 Tweakable block ciphers have an additional input, the tweak, that change the encryption in a similar way that using another key would do.
 Unlike the key, the tweak is not necessarily secret.
 Encrypting the same message with the same key but another tweak results in a different ciphertext, and this property is useful in some cases.

 ## Motivation